Grid Networking in Canada (2026): In-Wall PoE Switch Zone Cabling Guide

 For building-type specific design patterns (riser relief, cabins, retrofits, etc.), see the scenario guides listed in More Resources.

-Cabling Rules: 23-AWG Links, Distances & Cascades
+Cabling Defaults: Gauge, Distances & Cascades

 PoE & Power Budgeting for In-Wall Switches